Bricktech2000/Notes/notes/habit.md

 _the [[habit#loop]]_

-habits can be broken down into their four component parts, called the _habit loop_:
+habits can be broken down into their four component parts, forming the so-called _habit loop_:

 1. cue &mdash; make it obvious or invisible
 2. craving &mdash; make it attractive or unattractive